jessepav/lacygoill-wiki-backup/vim/register.md

     :echo getreginfo('"').points_to
     0~

-Second, when if you  – accidentally – reset a linewise  register into a linewise register  (yeah, I  know,  it's  useless; hence  the  *accidentally*), Vim  will happily append an undesirable extra newline:
+Second,  if you  – accidentally  –  reset a  linewise register  into a  linewise register  (yeah, I  know,  it's  useless; hence  the  *accidentally*), Vim  will happily append an undesirable extra newline: